 Fishing games, like the one pictured above, still need careful hand/eye co-ordination, but are free of the risks usually associated with waterside angling.
 A Gloucestershire based company, Educational Advantage, make the Giant Fishing game, pictured, and are excited to be supplying innovative games for the young and old, alike, in 65 countries around the World.

-Isobel is 97 years old and used to enjoy fishing when she lived in the Bahamas in the 1950s.
+Isobel is 97 years old living at our Devon Care Home and used to enjoy fishing when she lived in the Bahamas in the 1950s.
 She loved the game and thought it would be perfect for everybody in the Home, but in particular with anyone living with dementia.

 Nationally, the popularity for National Fishing Month is boosted by thriving fish populations in rivers that are getting steadily cleaner.
 The Environment Agency says angling attracts around 2 million people a year.
 Benefits include strengthening family bonds, boosts to the immune system through increased vitamin D and improved cardiovascular health whilst enjoying the great outdoors.